anpicci/top-comb/docs/setup.md

 source setenv.sh
 ```

+**Important**: the default path where outputs from batch jobs (such as generation of events) is fixed to `/eos/cms/store/group/phys_top/cvicovil/`, so if you plan to generate events, change this path in the `setenv.sh` script in the main repository.

 As for how to set up the repository, follow **one of these options**:

 ## Clone everything at once